bkies23/bkies23/README.md

      This program lets a user solve the hypotenuse for right triangle by either using two sides, an adjacent side and cosine of angle, or opposite side and sine of angle.

-- 💞️ I currently work for UPS as an Account Manager and have been remote for the last three years.
-I have been employed with UPS for 17 years.
+- 💞️ I currently work for UPS as an Account Manager and have been remote for the last four years.
+I have been employed with UPS for 18 years.
 Previously I worked several years for AT&T.
 -    I look forward to hearing back on remote part-time programming postions.
 -    📫 You can reach me by email or by mobile phone:  bkies@ymail.com   210-540-6273